aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/copy-range/_index.md

             // Create a range of cells.
             let sourceRange = worksheet.cells.createRange("A1", "A2");

-            // Input some data with some formattings into A few cells in the range. sourceRange.get(0, 0).value = "Test";
+            // Input some data with some formatting into a few cells in the range. sourceRange.get(0, 0).value = "Test";
             sourceRange.get(1, 0).value = 123;